 - Select the plugins you want.

 The deployment spins up with the plugins installed.

 - Log into the Cloud UI.

 On the Deployments page, select your deployment.

 Narrow the list of the deployments by name, ID, or choose from several other filters.
 Use a combination of them to further define the list.

 - From your deployment menu, go to the Edit page.

 - Beneath the Elasticsearch master node, expand the Advanced Elasticsearch caret.

 - Click Save changes.

 There is no downtime when adding plugins.
-The cluster is updated with new nodes that have the plugins installed.
+The deployment is updated with new nodes that have the plugins installed.